AlphaKretin/bastion-bot/README.md

 	"skillDB": "skills.json",
 	"emoteMode": 0,
 	"emotesDB": null,
-	"helpMessage": "I am a Yu-Gi-Oh! card bot made by AlphaKretin#7990.\nPrice data is from the <https://yugiohprices.com> API.\nYou can find my help file and source here: <https://github.com/AlphaKretin/bastion-bot/>\nYou can support my development on Patreon here: <https://www.patreon.com/alphakretinbots>\nType `.commands` to be DMed a short summary of my commands without going to an external website."
+	"helpMessage": "I am a Yu-Gi-Oh! card bot made by AlphaKretin#7990.\nPrice data is from the <https://yugiohprices.com> API.\nYou can find my help file and source here: <https://github.com/AlphaKretin/bastion-bot/>\nYou can support my development on Patreon here: <https://www.patreon.com/alphakretinbots>\nType `.commands` to be DMed a short summary of my commands without going to an external website.",
+	"messageMode": 0,
+	"embedColor": 1,
+	"embedColorDB": null
 }
 ```
 `token` is the Discord User token that the discord.io module will use to log in to Discord.
 You can obtain a bot token through the [Discord Developers website](https://discordapp.com/developers/applications/me/).
 This field is required.